mcox53/portfolio-website-jekyll/_posts/2018-11-23-lessons-learned-1.md

 With ARM and ASF (mostly ASF) there are a million settings and configuration files just to get the board up and running.
 Coming from programming an atmega328p on the regular, this seems wild to me but I guess its necessary given the jump to a 32-bit architecture.

-So I spent the first 30 minutes trying to figure out why my UART was not displaying anything even though I had configure it according to the documentation.
+So I spent the first 30 minutes trying to figure out why my UART was not displaying anything even though I had configured it according to the documentation.
 While doing so I tried out the Serial Wire Debug interface and I am in love.
 I wish setting up Debug Wire on the 328p was as easy as using the SWD interface.

 This is where I got wind that it wasn't getting past the setup stage.
-I then read more of the ASF documentation and realized that I needed to configure the clock. :/
+I then read more of the ASF documentation and realized that I needed to configure the clock. :(

 I finally found some clock settings for the peripheral demo I was using and recompiled.
 For some reason it still wasn't getting past setup and synchronizing with the PLL.